meri01966/alba-us/README.md

 program the teacher already uses and answers the question no one else answers: **what do I do tomorrow with the six students who did not get there today.**

-This is the California adaptation.
-The system it comes from has been running in real classrooms since 2025.
+This is the California adaptation of a system already in daily use in real classrooms.

 ---